vazco/uniforms/demo/README.md

 # Making changes

 1. Edit code in `packages/`.
-2. Run `npm run reset` in the docs.
+2. Run `npm run reset` in the demo.